robert-mccarthy-ca/modern-druid/docs/long-term-projects-research-and-development.md

 ### ✅ Open-Source Training Materials

-**Goal:** Create accessible, step-by-step resources to train new farmers, builders, and biochar operators.
+**Goal:** Create accessible, step-by-step resources to train new farmers and biochar operators.
 **Impact:** Enables high-quality replication across languages, cultures, and climates.

-### ✅ Global Online Learning Platform (Future Phase)

-**Goal:** Centralize learning modules, certification tracks, and peer support tools.
-**Impact:** Scales training globally once carbon farming gains policy and financial support.
+Enable anyone to do this.

 ---